felixm3/exome-sequencing/README.md

   - Aligns trimmed reads to a human reference genome (GRCh38) using BWA-MEM.
 - **Mark Duplicates**: Uses GATK's MarkDuplicatesSpark to mark PCR duplicates in the aligned BAM files.
 - **Variant Calling**:
   - Uses bcftools mpileup and bcftools call to call variants from the aligned and marked BAM files.
+The variant calling parameters were selected to prioritize heightened sensitivity, even though this might result in increased false positives.
+The intention is to subsequently employ machine learning models to filter out these false positives.
 - **Variant Subsetting**:
   - Intersects the called variants with vendor exome regions BED and Genome-in-a-Bottle (GIAB) high-confidence BED files using bedtools intersect to subset variants to those within specific regions.
 The intersection with the GIAB high-confidence BED file is to enable determination of false positive and false negative variant calls for the purpose of building machine learning models to mitigate the artifacts.
 - **Output**: Generates intermediate files for each step placing them in their respective folders.